Julian Morgenstern

-Julian Morgenstern (March 18, 1881 – December 4, 1976) was a Jewish-American rabbi, Bible scholar, and president of Hebrew Union College.
+Julian Morgenstern (March 18, 1881 – December 4, 1976) was an American rabbi, Bible scholar, and the 4th President of Hebrew Union College.

 Life

 Morgenstern was born on March 18, 1881, in St. Francisville, Illinois, the son of Samuel Morgenstern and Hannah Ochs.
 His parents were German immigrants.
-He moved to with his family to Vincennes, Indiana, when he was two.
+He moved with his family to Vincennes, Indiana, when he was two.
 They stayed there for four years, and after a year in Garden City, Kansas, they settled in Cincinnati, Ohio.

 Morgenstern graduated from the University of Cincinnati in 1901 and was ordained a rabbi at Hebrew Union College in 1902.
 He then spent two years doing post-graduate work in Germany, studying Semitics at the University of Berlin and the University of Heidelberg.
 He received a Ph.D. from the latter university in 1904.
 He then returned to America and became rabbi of Congregation Ahaveth Achim (later known as Temple Israel) in Lafayette, Indiana, for the next three years.
 He then became Professor of Biblical and Semitic Languages at Hebrew Union College, where his systematic and thorough methods made him a successful teacher.
-When Kaufmann Kohler retired as president of the College in 1921, he became acting president.
+When Kaufmann Kohler retired as president of the college in 1921, he became acting president.
 In 1922, he was elected president, although he continued to teach Bible courses to rabbinical and post-graduate students.

 Morgenstern was the first Hebrew Union College alumnus to serve as its president.
 Under him, the students, faculty, and college activity all grew rapidly.
 New departments of education, social studies, and Jewish music were established, new buildings were erected, and an endowment fund was created.
 The college, which was previously part of the Union of American Hebrew Congregations, became independently chartered.
 The Hebrew Union School of Religious Education was founded in New York City, New York.
 The Hebrew Union College Annual was established in 1924 and immediately became a prominent publication in Jewish scholarship.
-He helped a dozen European scholars escape Nazi Germany and bring them to the College.
+He helped a dozen European scholars escape Nazi Germany and bring them to the college.
 He was originally an anti-Zionist, although he changed his views following the creation of the state of Israel.